semiprime/pygenda/docs/quickstart-postmarketOS.md

 Finally
 -------
-Please email me at pygenda@semiprime.com to let me know you've tried Pygenda.
-I also welcome bug reports, feature requests, bug fixes, and corrections to the documentation.
+I'd be grateful if you emailed me at pygenda@semiprime.com to let me know that you've tried Pygenda.
+It's a small project without lots of testers, so even feedback to say "it worked for me" is useful to let me know I haven't accidentally broken it.
+(I also welcome bug reports, feature requests, bug fixes, translations, corrections & additions to the documentation, new features, etc.)

 Appendix: Updating Pygenda
 --------------------------